johannesCmayer/bepl/README.md

 This player can read a transport stream (ts) files while they are is being written and should be able to read all video file formats that are supported by ffmpeg.

 The player is very resource intensive.
-Performance issues might be resolved by lowering the framerate.
+Performance issues might be resolved by lowering the playback framerate.

 ## Command line help
 ```